10 – Never Say Die

 # 6 – Black Sabbath Vol.4

-What Black Sabbath achieved with their great display of graphic text on Master of Reality was augmented by the inclusion of the semi-silhouette of Ozzy Osbourne on their Vol.4 Album.
+What Black Sabbath achieved with their incredible display of graphic text on Master of Reality was augmented by including the semi-silhouette of Ozzy Osbourne on their Vol.4 Album.
 The Black Sabbath Vol.4 album cover made an immediate impression.
 The LP was released on September 22, 1972.
-The picture of Ozzy Osbourne holding up a peace sign was taken on stage at the Birmingham Town Hall in the United Kingdom.
+The picture of Ozzy Osbourne holding a peace sign was taken on stage at the Birmingham Town Hall in the United Kingdom.
 The original title of the album had been changed from Snowblind to Vol.4 because the band’s record company feared that naming a record after the band’s cocaine addiction may cause great controversy.
 In Ozzy Osbourne’s autobiography, the singer was quoted as saying that the Vol.4 album was one of his favorite Black Sabbath records he ever recorded.

 # 5 – Mob Rules